 The best standing desks deliver health benefits to folks who work on their computers all day; great if looking after you is a resolution you took in 2021.
 Sitting for long periods of time isn’t good for you, and some in the media have famously called sitting the new smoking.
-While the American Journal of Public Health does point out that it’s not nearly quite as damaging, sitting down an excessive amount – more than 8 hours a day – can actually increase the risk of premature death or the development of some chronic diseases by 10% to 20%.
+While the American Journal of Public Health does point out that it’s not nearly quite as damaging as cigarettes, sitting down an excessive amount – meaning more than 8 hours a day – can actually increase the risk of premature death or the development of some chronic diseases by 10% to 20%.
 Which is a sobering thought for those with desk jobs.

 With today’s sedentary workplace and lifestyle being the main culprit, one of the best standing desks can help offset the damage that all this sitting does to our bodies.
 While they might not be a cure-all – taking breaks and getting your legs and your blood moving in some way must be included in your daily routine as well – these desks will certainly make a difference.

 Studies repeatedly saw “an improvement in discomfort and pain as people use [standing] desks,” whether it’s the typical lower back pains one associates with sitting too long, or other issues.
 Just bear in mind that standing all day comes with its own drawbacks as well, such as muscle and skeletal disorders.
 So, being able to mix it up – standing, then sitting – can alleviate the usual issues with aches and pains.
-Also, a mat to stand on offers extra comfort and makes it easy on your feet (these accessories can make a real difference, so don’t underestimate them).
+Also, a mat to stand on offers extra comfort and makes staying upright easy on your feet (these accessories can make a real difference, so don’t underestimate them).

 If you’re considering buying a standing desk, we’ve rounded up a selection of the best standing desks here to help point you in the right direction.
-Whether you want something that’s high-end and elegant, affordable or for gaming, there’s something that will work for you.
+Whether you want something that’s high-end and elegant, affordable, or a desk for gaming, there’s a product that will work for you.

 Walnew Electric Standing Desk: